Alert Source Discuss

 Why no immediate arguments or code sections?

-Primarily backwards compatability.
+Primarily backwards compatibility.
 Other reasons include:

 Why the return-stack mechanism?